weaviate/weaviate-io/_posts/blog/2022-09-21-Distance-Metrics-in-Vector-Search.md

 In a nutshell, a vector embedding is an array of numbers, that is used to describe an object.
 For example, strawberries could have a vector `[3, 0, 1]` – more likely the array would be a lot longer than that.<br/>
 *Note*, the meaning of each value in the array, depends on what Machine Learning model we use to generate them.

-In order to judge how similar or different two objects are, we can compare their vector values, by using various **Distance Metrics** to calculate similarity, distance, angle etc.
+In order to judge how similar two objects are, we can compare their vector values, by using various **Distance Metrics**.

+In the *context of a Vector Search*, **Distance Metric** is a function that takes two vectors as input and calculates a distance value between the vectors.
+The distance can take many shapes, it can be the geometric distance between two points, it could be an angle between the vectors, it could be a count of vector component differences, etc. Ultimately, we use the calculated distance to judge how close or far apart two vector embeddings are.
+These metrics are used in machine learning for classification and clustering tasks, especially in semantic search.

+> Distance Metrics convey how similar or dissimilar two vector embeddings are.

-In this article, we explore the variety of distance metrics, the idea behind each, how they are calculated, and how they compare to each other.
+In this article, we explore the variety of distance metrics ([Cosine](#cosine-distance), [Dot product](#dot-product-distance), [Euclidean](#l2-squared-distance), [Manhattan](#manhattan-distance), and [Hamming](#hamming-distance)), the idea behind each, how they are calculated, and how they compare to each other.

-We will dive into five vector distance metrics currently used in [Weaviate](/developers/weaviate/current/vector-index-plugins/distances.html){:target="_blank"}: Cosine, Dot product, Euclidean, Manhattan, and Hamming.

 ## Background
 If you already have a working knowledge of Vector Search, then you can skip straight to the [Cosine Distance](#cosine-distance) section.